hivesolutions/scudum/README.md

     scudum root

-To start the Scudum build process building the latest version of GCC and setting the strict CFLAGS so that the build is controlled and does not compile using any (unwanted) optimization and runnnig as a background task use:
+To start the Scudum build process building the latest version of GCC and setting the strict CFLAGS so that the build is controlled and does not compile using any (unwanted) optimization and running as a background task use:

     SET_CFLAGS=all GCC_FLAVOUR=latest scudum root < /dev/null &> /pst/scudum.log &
     disown %1